bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 - Project AHO
 - The Bottomless Pit
 - The Forgotten City
+- The Gray Cowl of Nocturnal
+- There Is No Umbra
 - Trainwiz' The Wheels of Lull

 Here are the mods that I thought were just okay:

+- Carved Brink
 - Falskaar
 - Here There Be Monsters
 - Moon and Star